 Types of Partnerships

-1) Exchange: An exchange agreement is an agreement with a partner institution that involves direct exchange of students to and from the partner institution and NU.
+- Exchange: An exchange partnership is an agreement with a partner institution that involves direct exchange of students to and from the partner institution and NU.
 Typically, NU will send one student to the partner institution in exchange for receiving one student from the partner institution to study at NU.
 Participants will enroll as exchange students at the partner university but will pay their tuition at NU for that term.
-This type of agreement is ideal for NU as it creates a stronger relationship between the two institutions and promotes a deep cultural immersion for NU students.
+This type of partnership is ideal for NU as it creates a stronger relationship between the two institutions and promotes a deep cultural immersion for NU students.

-2) Study: A study agreement is an agreement between two institutions that allows the direct study and enrollment of NU students at the partner institution.
+- Study: A study partnership is an agreement between two institutions that allows the direct study and enrollment of NU students at the partner institution.
 The program is similar to exchange programs in duration, independence, and academics, but does not bring international students to NU.

-Factors to Consider for Proposing International Student Exchange Partnerships
+Factors to Consider when Evaluating International Student Exchange Partnerships

 - The academic standing and accreditation of the potential partner (International and national ranking, etc.)